REPORT: Lane Kiffin's family members touring Baton Rouge amid LSU coaching search

 BATON ROUGE — A plane flew from Oxford, Miss., to Baton Rouge on Monday, reportedly carrying members of Ole Miss head coach Lane Kiffin's family for a tour of the city as LSU searches for a new head football coach.

-According to a report by The Advocate, the plane was arranged by LSU officials and picked up several of Kiffin's family members in Oxford and flew them to Baton Rouge to show them around town.
+According to a report by LouisianaSports.Net , the plane picked up several of Kiffin's family members including Lane's ex-wife Layla in Oxford and flew them to Baton Rouge to show them around town.

+Reports from Oxford on Sunday say that Layla took a similar trip to Gainesville, Florida over the weekend.

+WBRZ learned that the plane is owned by the MMR Group, a company whose CEO is former LSU linebacker James B. Rutland.
+The flight left Baton Rouge at 9:43 on Monday morning and landed in Oxford at 10:29 a.m.

 Trending News